Bradley-Butcher/nsduh_modelling/README.md

 The data is stored in the `data` directory.
 It is stored in Git LFS, so you will need to install Git LFS to download it.

-First download and install gitlfs: https://git-lfs.com/
+First download and install git lfs: https://git-lfs.com/

 Then, run `git lfs install` to install the git lfs hooks.

 Finally, run `git lfs pull` to download the data.

 Some files are compressed into .zip files for storage purposes.
 Make sure to unzip them before using them.